Emley: Landmarks

-Emley Moor is dominated by the transmitting station mast which is 331 metres high and a Grade II listed structure.
+Emley and the surrounding villages are dominated by the transmitting station mast on Emley Moor, which at 331 metres high is bigger than the Eiffel Tower and a Grade II listed structure.
+Fans of Emley AFC sing a chant pertaining to the height difference between the two structures.

 At the crossroads in the village are the remains of the market cross.
 Sir Thomas Fitzwilliam obtained the right to hold a weekly Thursday market and five-day May fair from King Henry II in 1253.
 The market cross, erected around this time, was more than three metres high.
 It was destroyed by Roundheads during the English Civil War and is now a stump.
 When Parliamentarians besieged Sandal Castle in 1645, a raiding party broke it down leaving only the stump.
 John Turton sold his wife Mary to William Kaye of Scissett for two half crowns by the cross during Emley Feast in 1826.
 She returned to her lawful husband after Kaye's death.
 At the turn of the 19th century, the stump was illuminated by a gas lamp that stood to the south.
 In 1961 it was hit by a lorry and was virtually destroyed.
 After being rebuilt by a local stonemason it was hit again by motor vehicles in 2012 and 2013, bringing about a call for its relocation.
 The market cross is a scheduled ancient monument and is Grade II listed.

 A Millennium Green adjacent to Warburton was opened in 2000 on land purchased from the Savile estate for a park.
 Funds to purchase the land were raised via grants and fundraising events organised by the Millennium Green Trustees.
 It was developed by volunteers and a beacon was lit to coincide with Queen Elizabeth's Golden Jubilee celebrations.

 The colliery, the mast, market cross and a Pewit feature on the crests of all the villages sports club and Emley Brass band.